johbar/text-extraction-service/README.md

 go build -tags nomsgpack,mupdf -o tes-mupdf
 ```

-If you don't need the NATS based cache supply the built tag `cache_nop`
+If you don't need the NATS based cache supply the built tag `cache_nop`.

 ##  PDFium, MuPDF or Poppler?

 Concerning the quality of text extracted by theses libs in my experience *Poppler* and *PDFium* are better than *MuPDF*.
+But complicated as the Portable Document Format is there are a lot of edge cases one lib handles better than the other–and some where neither can do right.

 Regarding speed with ordinary (rather small) files *PDFium* and *MuPDF* are mostly astride.